unbam/Leaflet.ZoomLabel/README.md

-L.Control.ZoomLabel
+Leaflet.ZoomLabel
 ====

-L.Control.ZoomLabel is a simple zoom level control that you can drop into your leaflet map.
+Leaflet.ZoomLabel is a simple zoom level control that you can drop into your leaflet map.
 It displays zoom level of the map.

 ## Usage